ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 * SPP reserved cores using the Shared Capped part number.
 * Virtual server instance cores deployed into the SPP using Shared Uncapped part number.

 The SPP helps manage CPU cores only.
 Pricing for memory and storage remains the same as before.
 The total estimated cost page will not show SPP reserved cores-related costs due to service level estimator limitations.
+For more information on pricing, see [Pricing for Power Systems Virtual Servers](/docs/power-iaas?topic=power-iaas-pricing-virtual-server).
 {: note}

 ## Configuring Shared processor pool